Reserve Officers' Training Corps: U.S. Army ROTC

 The Army Reserve Officer Training Corps (AROTC) program is the largest branch of ROTC, as the Army is the largest branch of the military.
 There are over 20,000 ROTC cadets in 273 ROTC programs at major universities throughout the United States.
 These schools are categorized as Military Colleges (MC), Military Junior Colleges (MJC) and Civilian Colleges (CC).
 Army ROTC provides the majority of the Army's officer corps; the remainder comes from West Point, Officer Candidate School (OCS), or direct commissions.

 AROTC offers scholarships based on the time of enrollment in the program.
 Newly graduated seniors in high school can enter the program with a full four-year scholarship while college students can enroll later and earn a scholarship that would cover the remainder of their college career.
+Additional scholarships are available depending on the Cadet's involvement in the Army National Guard, Reserves, or intentions to become Active-Duty status after graduation.

 The two-year scholarship is available for students with two academic years of college remaining.
 An applicant for a two-year or four-year scholarship must meet the following requirements: